gabriel1200/Bot_Guide/bot_README.md

 # BaksetBot Guide

+## Help

+If you ever forget the formatting for the query commands, try typing help after the command.
+Doing so will return the corresponding 'how to use it' for the command.

 ## Commands

 _Deluxe Only_ means you can only use the command in the deluxe channel
 - [$shotmap](https://github.com/gabriel1200/Bot_Guide/blob/main/bot_README.md#shotmap)
 - [$shotchange](https://github.com/gabriel1200/Bot_Guide/blob/main/bot_README.md#shotchange)